Creeping Fig (Ficus pumila) Indoor Care, Propagation and Problems with Remedies

 Water Requirements

-Water Creeping Fig liberally during the growing season while allowing the top 1-2 in. of soil to dry out between waterings to keep soil moist at all times.
+Water Creeping Fig liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil moist at all times.

-Significantly decrease watering during the cold season to maintain the soil slightly moist but do not allow the soil to dry out completely.
+Significantly decrease watering during the cold season to maintain the soil slightly moist.
+Do not allow the soil to dry out completely to avoid leaf drop.

 Light Requirements